oskarlundemo/Blixt/README.md

 Note that the project spins down with inactivity, so it might take 50 seconds before everything is running

+### 💡 What I have learnt
+While building Blixt, I deepened my understanding of both backend and frontend technologies:

+- I worked extensively with Supabase Auth to manage user authentication.
+This included implementing sign-up, login, and session persistence, while ensuring secure access to protected routes.

+- For image and media uploads, I integrated Cloudinary, learning how to handle cloud-based storage and dynamically serve optimized images throughout the app.

+- On the frontend, I explored new UI tools such as:

+- Dnd Kit for creating smooth, flexible drag-and-drop interactions—especially useful in rearranging UI elements.

+- Framer Motion to implement fluid transitions and animations, making the user experience more dynamic and responsive.

+This project pushed me to build a fully interactive and scalable application, combining real-time functionality with modern UI/UX techniques.

 ## 📌 Project Overview

 Blixt is a modern, full-stack social media web application that replicates the core functionality of Instagram, while adding powerful enhancements for a rich user experience.
 Users can share photos, videos, and GIFs, interact through likes and comments, follow each other, and personalize their profiles—making Blixt a sleek and social alternative to traditional photo-sharing platforms.